groboclown/petronia/docs/architecture.md

     * other fundamental extensions determined by the boot function.
     * extensions specified by user configuration and platform.
 1. Event `SystemStartedEvent` sent.
+    * TODO how do we know when to send this?
+Will probably require a new extension that listens for created events from the extensions, and when certain ones complete, it sends out that event.
 1. System is under normal operation.
 1. A component in the system sends a `RequestSystemShutdownEvent`.
 1. A shutdown implementation extension takes over the UI and begins shutdown.